 Ok, this is where things get fun and really delicious!
 Sure, you can eat your Pressure Cooker Red Beans as they came out, but you can also use them for so many delicious Honduran recipes.
 So many possibilities!

-One of my favorites things about making beans is eating bean soup!
+One of my favorite things about making beans is eating bean soup!
 You can use the broth left from cooking the beans and make a savory Honduran Bean Soup.
 It is amazing!

 You can also use the whole beans you just cooked, and make Honduran Red Beans and Rice.
 We call this Casamiento, or “Marriage” and it is delicious!